 Defective α-dystroglycan also affects the migration of neurons during the early development of the brain.
 Instead of stopping when they reach their intended destinations, some neurons migrate past the surface of the brain into the fluid-filled space that surrounds it.
-Researchers believe that this problem with neuronal migration causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain appears bumpy and irregular.
+Researchers believe that this problem with neuronal migration causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain lacks the normal folds and grooves and instead appears bumpy and irregular.
 Less is known about the effects of FKTN mutations in other parts of the body.

-Mutations in the FKTN gene cause several other disorders affecting skeletal muscles and the heart.
+Mutations in the FKTN gene cause other disorders that affect skeletal muscles and the heart.
 Unlike Fukuyama congenital muscular dystrophy, which is mostly limited to the Japanese population, these conditions have been described in several populations worldwide.

 Several people with a heart condition called dilated cardiomyopathy have been found to have mutations in the FKTN gene.
 This condition weakens and enlarges the heart, preventing it from pumping blood efficiently.
-When dilated cardiomyopathy is associated with FKTN mutations, it is known as type 1X (DCM1X).
+When dilated cardiomyopathy is associated with FKTN gene mutations, it is known as type 1X (DCM1X).
 In addition to heart problems, some people with DCM1X have experienced mild muscle weakness beginning in adulthood.